DUNE-DAQ/daqpytools/docs/Logging.md

 **Note**
 Similarly to the ERS Kafka handler, this filter is not enabled by default, hence requiring the use of HandlerTypes.
 See the Advanced section for more info.

+### Operational gotchas

+This section captures the most common pitfalls that come up in real applications.

+1. Logger names are treated as identities.
+If a logger already exists and you call `get_daq_logger` again with a different handler configuration, construction will fail.
+Reuse the same configuration for that name, or choose a new logger name.

+2. `setup_root_logger` is strict.
+If the named root logger already has handlers attached, setup will fail instead of silently reconfiguring that logger.

+3. `throttle=True` only installs the filter.
+Throttle behavior is applied only when `HandlerType.Throttle` is in the resolved allowed handler set for the record (for example in `extra={"handlers": [...]}` or in stream-based routing metadata).

+4. ERS routing is level-mapped.
+ERS routing is keyed from Python levels to ERS env vars for `INFO`, `WARNING`, `ERROR`, and `CRITICAL`.
+Messages at levels without ERS mapping (for example Python `DEBUG`) will not route to ERS handlers through the ERS strategy.

+5. ERS env vars must exist when ERS is initialized.
+Calling ERS initialization without required `DUNEDAQ_ERS_*` vars results in configuration errors.

+6. Only one protobuf endpoint is supported in Python ERS setup.
+If ERS env parsing yields multiple distinct `protobufstream(url:port)` endpoints, setup will fail.

 ### Advanced logging

 The above walkthrough should be sufficient for the vast majority of logging.
 However, there are a few advanced features in daqpytools that would benefit the user.
 These mainly are targetted towards a high degree of customisability for the user, including the ability to choose which of the attached handlers will transmit a given message, and automatic routing of messages to certain handlers.